Benefits Of Social Anxiety Group Therapy

 Social anxiety is typically described as either specific (also known as limited or discrete) or generalized.
 The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) classifies specific and generalized social anxiety disorders in the same diagnostic category, but there are some qualitative differences between both.

-In people with specific social anxiety disorder, their fear arises from distinct situations where they struggle with engaging positively with others socially.
+In people with specific social anxiety disorders, their fear arises from distinct situations where they struggle with engaging positively with others socially.
 For example, a person may be able to engage in conversation without anxiety in most social situations unless they are asked to speak at a business meeting or talk about themselves personally.

 Generalized social anxiety disorder is characterized by an individual experiencing anxiety with all forms of social situations.
 They may feel anxious, worried, indecisive, depressed, inferior, or embarrassed when thinking about different real life situations where they may have to interact with others, such as group participants or a family.
 In general, this form of anxiety is marked by consistent and intense anxiety that remains for an extended period.
 The situations that could affect someone and the symptoms they may experience can vary a great deal from one individual to the next.